subaquatic-pierre/oxideauth-api/docs/permissions.md

 ### Billing (`billing`)

-Permissions for managing the namespace's subscription and payment details.
+Permissions for managing the workspace's subscription and payment details.

 | Permission Name  | Granted to (Default Roles) | Description                                                 |
 | :--------------- | :------------------------- | :---------------------------------------------------------- |